 There are two entry requirements for Apple Pay, one is that you own an Apple device, and the other is that your bank or card issuer supports payments this way.

-Apple Pay Gambling
+Apple Pay for Gambling

-The only limitation on using Apple Pay for gambling is the availability of the service with betting sites, and your location at the time you wish to pay.
+The only limitation on using Apple Pay for gambling is the availability of the service with the betting sites themselves, and your location at the time you wish to pay.

 You can legally fund betting sites and casinos with Apple Pay if: